zeroinfluencer/nullaesthetic/README.md

-NullAesthetic is a [Prosthetic](http://developer.weavrs.com/) for [Weavrs](http://weavrs.com/) that posts New Aesthetic assembages ideas to your Weavrs' publishing stream.
+NullAesthetic is a [Prosthetic](http://developer.weavrs.com/) for [Weavrs](http://weavrs.com/) that posts New Aesthetic assembages as ideas to your Weavrs' publishing stream.

 Example:

-"41r 9 sticky p0st-digital cameras on a sw3aty drone colored from #2311aa to #c0c0c0"
+"#nA41r 9 sticky p0st-digital cameras on a sw3aty drone colored from #2311aa to #c0c0c0"

 # Installation